Lingayen Airfield

 Construction

-This airfield was built prior to the war by the Americans (possibly Philippine Army).
-The field was used as a landing field by US pilots flying familiarization flights in North Luzon.
-A Philippine Army contingent (most likely the troops of the 21st Division, Phil Army) was also stationed in the area.
-When the Japanese struck Clark and Iba on December 8, 1941, some of the USAAC pilots landed their P-40s at Rosales and at Lingayen.
+Built prewar by the U.S. Army or possibly the Philippine Army.
+The runway was parallel to the beach and was oriented roughly east to west.
+Used as a landing field by U.S. Army pilots flying familiarization flights over northern Luzon.
+A Philippine Army contingent (most likely the troops of the 21st Division, Philippine Army) was also stationed in the area.

 98th Sentai (Ki-67 Peggy)